-When you look for a letting agent, it is important to ensure you are dealing with a reputable and competent organisation.
-The key to success is finding a letting agent who will market your property (or properties) professionally, source you reliable tenants and achieve the highest possible rent.
+It is important to look for a letting agent from a reputable organisation.
+The key to success is to find one who will market your property professionally, source reliable tenants and achieve the highest possible rent.

-It is always advisable to choose a letting agent who is a member of a professional organisation, such as the Association of Residential Letting Agents (ARLA), the National Association of Estate Agents (NAEA) or the Royal Institution of Chartered Surveyors (RICS).
+It is always advisable to choose a letting agent who is a member of a professional organisation, such as the Association of Residential Letting Agents, the National Association of Estate Agents or the Royal Institution of Chartered Surveyors.
 All are bound by a code of practice.
 You can search for a letting agent right now on Primelocation.com.

 Personal recommendation is a good way to find a suitable letting agency.
 Ask for advice from someone you know who has experience of dealing with local agents.